2ndteela/d5-startup/README.md

 >
 >Rolls work as follows:
 >
-> - 6 or less means you can not control your attack and some bad side effect will happen.
+> - Failure: you can not control your attack and some bad side effect will happen.
-> - 7 - 9 means your attack will land, but that's all.
+> - Mixed Success: your attack will land, but that's all.
-> - 10+ means you can either inflict an extra harm on your attack, or impose some condition on the target with the DM's approval.
+> - Total Success: you can either inflict an extra harm on your attack, or impose some condition on the target with the DM's approval.
 For example, a 10+ roll on a fireball could set the target on fire, giving it an extra harm every term it remains on fire.
 >
 > **Defensive (S)** magic is used to prevent harm.
 It works pretty simply.
 Twice per round, when damage is dealt to you a someone within sight and hearing you can try to stop it.
-> - 6 or less, harm dealt is capped at 1
+> - Failure: harm dealt is capped at 1
-> - 7 - 9, up 2 points of harm are blocked on a single attack
+> - Mixed Success: up to 2 points of harm are blocked on a single attack
-> - 10+ damage is completely blocked and can be redirected back to the attacker for 1 harm
+> - Total Success: damage is completely blocked and can be redirected back to the attacker for 1 harm
 >
 > **Healing (S)** magic does simply that.
 Rolling less than a 6 will result in 1 harm being healed from the target.
 7 - 9 means up to 3 points of heal distributed across targets as you see fit. a 10+ means either 5 points of healing or rectify recently dealt (DM's discretion of what *recent* means) serious harm.
 >